Discover some of the careers you could pursue after studying accounting or finance

 A BA (Hons) Accounting with Finance degree prepares you for careers across the insurance, banking, finance and charity sectors.
-You’ll graduate with specific accounting knowledge as well as transferable skills you can use across industries.
+You’ll graduate with specific accounting knowledge and transferable skills you can use across industries.

 - Financial accounting is historic and involves recording how the business has done in the past.
 You will also prepare financial accounts.

 - Management accounting focuses on budgeting and dealing with accounts in the present, and includes topics like costing, pricing, and market share.

 Our BA (Hons) Accounting and Finance degree is accredited by three key accounting bodies: ACCA, CIMA and ICAEW.
 When you graduate, you’ll have exemptions from a range of professional exams.

 Depending on the modules you choose, you could earn the maximum number of exemptions for ACCA and CIMA exams.
 This means you’ll have fewer exams remaining if you choose to become chartered after you graduate.